**SPECIAL NOTES FROM OUR TRAILMASTER **

 The Speed limit is 15 MPH in the power line behind Gloria’s on rte.
 196, if this speed limit is not followed the trail will be closed permanently.

-The Speed limit on Rte.
-201(Maine St) and in residential areas like Bay Park and Topsham Crossing is 15MPH to help keep dust and noise to a minimum.
+The Speed limit in residential areas like Bay Park and Topsham Crossing is 15MPH to help keep dust and noise to a minimum.

-All ATV trails are operated on privately owned land, individuals damaging or abusing their property will result in the loss of all ATV trails for everyone.
+All ATV trails are operated on privately owned land, individuals damaging or abusing these properties will result in the loss of all ATV trails for everyone.

 TRUCKS AND CARS ARE NOT ALLOWED ON ATV/SNOWMOBILE TRAILS IN THE STATE OF MAINE WITHOUT LAND OWNER PERMISSION.